 Did you know that a typical single-occupant office could use more than $35 worth of energy if office equipment, lighting, and a space heater remain on during the winter break while Illinois Tech is closed for business?
-Up to 75% of that energy consumption could be from the space heater alone.
+Up to 75 percent of that energy consumption could be from a space heater alone.
 Multiply that amount by hundreds of offices around campus and the result is thousands of dollars that can be saved by simply turning off and unplugging equipment during the break.

 - Unplug Space Heaters

 If you have an electric space heater in your office, you must register it with Facilities (email firstname.lastname@example.org noting “Space Heater” in the subject, or call 312.567.3320).
 Make sure that it is unplugged (not just turned off) when you leave for break.
 The building temperature will be dropped to a setback level that keeps the building safe, but if you leave your heater on, it will actually cost the university more since it will remain on all day and night.
 Leaving your heater on at any point when you’re not in the office is also a fire hazard and these should not be left unattended.